Madras (film): Marketing

-Home media

-The satellite rights of the film were sold to STAR Vijay.

-Madras began streaming on Disney+Hotstar.

 Reception

 Critical response

-Madras received positive reviews from critics, who praised the performances of the actors, as well as the technical aspects of the film.
+Madras received positive reviews from critics.
 Udhav Naig, writing for The Hindu said, "Rarely does one get to see a Tamil film that reflects the social reality so closely and sketching a detailed account of life that the middle and the upper middle class know little about.
 Full marks to Pa Ranjith for that".
 Another critic for The Hindu, Sudhir Srinivasan, gave a positive feedback regarding Karthi's performance and said, "Karthi, despite looking a bit too sophisticated for the grime of north Chennai, is a revelation with his dialogue delivery and body language.
 He is every bit the quintessential ‘local paiyan’".
 Writing for The New Indian Express, Malini Mannath said, "With an engaging screenplay, deft narration, well fleshed out characters and actors well cast, Madras captures the feel, flavour and ambiance of North Chennai with perfect precision".
 Sify said, "Madras works big time as writer and director Pa Ranjith has given priority to his script, which hooks the audiences straightaway.
 It is a triumph of honest writing and heartfelt dialogues.
 It is a gutsy and outstanding film".
 M Suganth of The Times of India gave 4 out of 5 stars and said, "[...]
 Ranjith keeps defying our expectations in subtle ways.
 We think we know what the outcome of a scene would be but he constantly surprises us with how the scene is executed".
 Haricharan Pudipeddi of IANS gave 4 stars out of 5 and wrote, "Very few filmmakers can turn an ordinary tale of politics, friendship and revenge into a masterpiece.
 Ranjith is one such filmmaker and his Madras is probably the best audiences can get from Tamil cinema this year".